-Under the table jobs are great for making cash quickly.
+A great way to make money fast is to find under the table jobs.
 You will often get paid on the first day or week on the job!

-Getting paid in cash is great, no matter what the reason.
-There are many opportunities if you are looking for that sort of thing.
+Getting paid in cash is great, no matter what the reason, and there are many ways to find under the table jobs.

 Some of the jobs are things you can do online while others are physical, labor jobs.

 These under the table jobs will boost your cash flow month by month before you have to do your taxes at the end of the financial year.

 You'll need to be motivated and driven to seek out these cash-paying jobs, but once you have established a reputation, you'll find it much easier to find more gigs.